 I hope you visit the corresponding post where I discuss the flavor matching I did to make this cookie.

-I take a small cookie scoop (I use a OXO Good Grips Cookie Scoop Small) and add to the parchment lined cookie pan.
+- I take a small cookie scoop (I use a OXO Good Grips Cookie Scoop Small) and add to the parchment lined cookie pan.
 I take a water glass with a flat bottom and gently press on the top of each cookie dough scoop.
 I do this to make it easier to put on the icing.
-These do not spread much so they can be put on the cookie pan fairly close.
+These do not spread much so you can place them close on the cookie pan.
 I got 15 on my pan.

-In a small pan combine the milk and the light brown sugar (I weighed out) over medium heat.
+- In a small pan combine the milk and the light brown sugar (I weighed out) over medium heat.
 I stirred this almost constantly.
 You want to bring this to a boil and really stir constantly.
 Boil for 3 minutes.
-If you boil it longer according to my cousin who did it, the icing turned into a brick when it cooled.
-(Sorry cuz had to say it) Remove from the heat and add the butter till it melts.
+If you boil it longer according to my cousin who did it, the icing turned into a brick when it cools.
+Remove from the heat and add the butter till it melts.